Properties of black holes in non-linear electrodynamics: NLED black hole solution

 \subsection{The magnetic black hole}

 Setting $q=0$, the asymptotically flat, purely magnetic black hole has a relatively simple analytic form of the metric \cite{Croney:2025}:

 In the linear Reissner-Nordström (RN) case there is an extremal limit as $p\rightarrow m$, leading to a naked singularity for $p>m$.
 However, there is no such limit in our case as a horizon is guaranteed for all $m$.
-Instead, parameters are restricted due to causality and energy constraints \cite{Russo:2024xnh}.
-Imposing the dominant energy condition, $\rho \geq |p_i|$, where \be \rho = -p_r = p^2/r^4 - 2ap^4/r^8\;,\qquad p_\theta = p_\phi = p^2/r^4 - 6ap^4/r^8, \ee (implying $r_h^4>4ap^2$) avoids pathologies, see discussion in \cite{Croney:2025}.
+Instead, parameters may be restricted due to chronology or causality constraints, which can be shown to be equivalent to energy constraints \cite{Russo:2024xnh, Russo:2026vnj}.
+Imposing the dominant energy condition, $\rho \geq |p_i|$, where \be \rho = -p_r = p^2/r^4 - 2ap^4/r^8\;,\qquad p_\theta = p_\phi = p^2/r^4 - 6ap^4/r^8, \ee (implying $r_h^4>4ap^2$) avoids pathologies, see discussions in \cite{Babichev:2007dw,Croney:2025}.

 Tuning the parameters of our system produces the ``jumping horizon'' behaviour first seen in \cite{Croney:2025}, and reproduced in Figure \ref{fig:f(r)jump}.
 It is this region of parameter space that we primarily investigate in this paper, since we expect a non-monotonic $f(r)$ to result in interesting behaviour of geodesics and quasinormal modes (QNMs).